copaland/ESP32_PROJECTS/README.md

 3. Open the following example under `File > Examples > WiFi (ESP32) > WiFiScan`
 4. A new sketch opens in your Arduino IDE:
 5. Press the Upload button in the Arduino IDE. you should see a “Done uploading.” message.

+## Installing the ESPAsyncWebServer library

+1. Open the Library Manager.
+2. Search for `espasyncwebserver` and Enter.
+3. Install `ESPAsyncWebSrv` by dvarrel (The ESPAsyncWebServer library requires the AsyncTCP library to work.)